Harvard-ACMG/spack-env/README.md

 Each of the folders listed below contains configuration files to build software with a different compiler version.
 Add new folders for additional compilers as necessary.

+### shared

+Contains configuration files that can be shared by Spack builds using different compiler versions.

+`compilers.yaml`
+- Defines metadata about available compilers.

+`modules.yaml`
+- Specifies recipes for building module files with Spack.

 ### gnu10

 Contains configuration files for using Spack with the GNU Compiler Collection version 10.2.0 compiler on Cannon.

 `compilers.yaml`
-- Defines metadata about available compilers.
+- Symbolic link to `../shared/compilers.yaml`

 `modules.yaml`
-- Specifies recipes for building module files with Spack.
+- Symbolic link to `../shared/modules.yaml`

 `packages.yaml`
-- Specifies recipes for building packages with Spack w/ GNU 10.2.0 compilers.
+- Specifies recipes for building Spack packages with GNU 10.2.0 compilers.

 ### gnu12

-Contains configuration files for using Spack with the GNU Compiler Collection version 10.2.0 compiler on Cannon.
+Contains configuration files for using Spack with the GNU Compiler Collection version 12.2.0 compiler on Cannon.

 `compilers.yaml`
-- Defines metadata about available compilers.
+- Symbolic link to `../shared/compilers.yaml`

 `modules.yaml`
+- Symbolic link to `../shared/modules.yaml`

+`packages.yaml`
-- Specifies recipes for building module files with Spack.
+- Specifies recipes for building Spack packages with GNU 10.2.0 compilers.

 `packages.yaml`
 - Specifies recipes for building packages with Spack w/ GNU 12.2.0 compilers.